Travel Health Clinic

 Hepatitis A is less dangerous but more common.
 It is likely to make you yellow and sick for a few months and will spoil your post vacation relaxation!
 It is contracted with contaminated water either in the ice cubes, swimming in contaminated water, or food prepared improperly.

-Vaccination for typhoid fever is often recommended for people going off the beaten path, remote locations or where hygiene is less than desired.
-Again this is contracted orally.
+Vaccinations for Typhoid Fever is often recommended for people going off the beaten path, remote locations or where hygiene is less than desired.
+Again, this is contracted orally.
 The vaccination can either be by needle or by a series of oral capsules.

 Some other vaccinations include polio, for specific risk countries, Meningococcal vaccine, especially for sub Saharan Africa.
 There are some who may require more rare vaccines, such as against Rabies or Japanese Encephalitis.
-Again their need or recommendation will follow a risk assessment with the client.
+Again their need or recommendation will follow a risk assessment with you.

 Unfortunately there is yet to be an effective vaccine for protection against Malaria, an infection with a single cell organism, transmitted by a specific group of mosquitoes.
-The oral antimalarial recommendation of what to take will depend on preference of the client and what is known to work in that location.
+The oral antimalarial recommendation of what to take will depend both on your preference and what is known to work in that location.
 Again this is a changeable area of information.

-* Information on the yellow fever shortage was updated on 10/2017
+*Information on the yellow fever shortage updated September, 2018

 More than just vaccinations

-Travel Health Fees as of November 1, 2017
+Travel Health Fees current as of January, 2018 (reviewed annually)

-Currently we accept CASH, DEBIT and CREDIT and all payments for travel health visits must be paid in advance of visit.
+Currently we accept Cash, Debit and Credit.
+All payments for travel health visits must be paid in advance of visit.